aclew/EAF_builder_scripts/README.md

 	python3 create_all_type_eaf.py 'path_to_your_wav_folder' 'path_to_new_eaf_store_file' 'periodic or random(choose one)' skip_number

 * skip_number is 0 for random method and up to yout choice for periodic method.

+* for random method segment number is n=15 as default.
+You can change it by utils.py -->choose_onsets_random(...,n='number you want',...)